 Almost all chocolate in the UK has to designate the amount of cocoa solids on the label of the chocolate.
 Generally, the higher the cocoa content, the better the quality of the chocolate, but make sure you check to see if they have any artificial colours or flavours that could mean the cacao beans aren’t of a good quality.
 Some brands use large amounts of sugar in order to dull the flavour of poor quality cocoa, so if the sugar levels are extremely high, then this could be an indicator that you should choose a different chocolate.

 At Hotel Chocolat, we use nothing artificial ever.
 We make sure that we’re giving you the best quality – and best tasting – chocolate possible, and we are transparent in our ingredients and our process.
-We directly grow some of our cacao beans at our St Lucia plantation, meaning we have an in-depth knowledge of how to cultivate the best flavour chocolate, from roots to wrapper.
+We directly grow some of our cacao beans at our St Lucia farm, meaning we have an in-depth knowledge of how to cultivate the best flavour chocolate, from roots to wrapper.
 All this expertise has been put into our milk chocolate recipes, so you get the best quality and the best flavour, always.